Nonlinear computations in spiking neural networks through multiplicative synapses: Spike coding networks

 \subsection{Linear autoencoder}

 Suppose that a given $K-$dimensional signal $\B x(t) \in \RR^K$ should be represented by the output activity of the network (Fig.~\ref{Fig1}A).
 How should the neurons then spike to accomplish this task?
-The theory of spike coding networks approaches this through two core assumptions \citep{boerlin2013predictive,deneve2016efficient,barrett2016optimal}:
+The theory of spike coding networks approaches this through two core assumptions \parencite{boerlin2013predictive,deneve2016efficient,barrett2016optimal}: \\

 \textit{(a) Linear decoding:} the network representation $\hat{\B x}(t)$ is read out as

 where $\B D \in \RR^{K \times N}$ is the decoding matrix, and $\B r(t) = [r_1(t), \dots, r_N(t)]\tran$ are filtered spike-trains